 • The Company designed the asset in a way that predetermines how and for what purposes it will be used.

-As a practical expedient, accounting standards permit a lessee not to separate non-lease components, and instead
+As a practical expedient, Ind AS 116 permits a lessee not to separate non-lease components, and instead account for

-account for any lease and associated non-lease components as a single arrangement.
-The Company has not used this
+any lease and associated non-lease components as a single arrangement.
+The Company has not used this practical

-practical expedient.
-At inception or on reassessment of a contract that contains a lease component, the Company
+expedient.
+At inception or on reassessment of a contract that contains a lease component, the Company allocates the

-asset is initially measured at cost, which comprises of the initial amount of the lease liability adjusted for any lease
+is initially measured at cost, which comprises of the initial amount of the lease liability adjusted for any lease payments

-payments made at or before the commencement date, plus any initial direct costs incurred and estimated dilapidation
+made at or before the commencement date, plus any initial direct costs incurred and estimated dilapidation costs, less

-costs, less any lease incentives received.
-The right-of-use asset is subsequently amortised using the straight-line
+any lease incentives received.
+The right-of-use asset is subsequently amortised using the straight-line method over the

-method over the shorter of the useful life of the leased asset or the period of lease.
-If ownership of the leased asset
+shorter of the useful life of the leased asset or the period of lease.
+If ownership of the leased asset is automatically

-is automatically transferred at the end of the lease term or the exercise of a purchase option is reflected in the lease
+transferred at the end of the lease term or the exercise of a purchase option is reflected in the lease payments, the

 The lease liability is initially measured at the present value of the lease payments that are not paid at commencement